2014 Bentley CONTINENTAL GT

-Mulliner Drivers Spec inc Diamond Quilted Leather, Drilled Alloy Sports Pedals, Knurled Sports Gear Lever, Aero Kit Styling, Sat Nav, TV, Rear View Camera, Bluetooth, Voice Control, Sports Exhaust, Garage Door Opener, Keyless Entry, Push Button Start, Climate Control, Adaptive Cruise Control, Electric Heated Memory Ventilated Massage Seats, Contrast Stitching inc Bentley Emblems and Steering Wheel, Multi CD, IPod Connection, Bi-Xenon Headlamps, Power Boot, Soft Close Doors, Black Gloss Matrix Grille, Beluga Gloss Lower Styling Specification, Centre Console Storage Case, Deep Pile Overmats, Jewel Fuel Filler Cap, Quad Exhaust Finishers, V8 S Treadplates, Servotronic, Folding Mirrors, Tyre Pressure Monitor, Duo Tone 3 Spoke Multi Function Steering Wheel, Piano Black Wood, Sports Suspension and 21" 7 Spoke Black Limited Edition Alloys.
-Full Bentley Service History. www.imperials.co.uk ------ Please call us to Confirm which of our 3 Essex Showrooms your desired vehicle is located at before travelling to see us, Everyone of Our Cars Goes Through Our In House Work Shop Prior to Sale by Our Fully Qualified and Experienced Technicians - Buy with Confidence, Mileage Subject to Change as Sto
+Mulliner Drivers Spec Inc Diamond Quilted Leather, Drilled Alloy Sports Pedals, Knurled Sports G/Lever, Sports Exhaust, Touch Screen Sat Nav, TV, Rear View Camera, Bluetooth, Voice Control, Keyless Entry, Push Button Start, Climate Control, Cruise Control, Electric Heated Memory Ventilated Massage Seats, IPod Interface, Bi-Xenon Headlamps, Park Distance Control, Black Matrix Grille, Soft Close Doors, Power Boot, 3 Spoke Multi Function Steering Wheel inc Contrast Stitching, Folding Mirrors, Jewel Fuel Filler Cap, De-Chromed, Quad Exhaust Finishers, Centre Console Storage Case, Beluga Gloss Black Lower Styling, Deep Pile Overmats, Tyre Pressure Monitor, Piano Black Wood and 21" Seven Spoke Black Limited Edition Alloys.
+Full Bentley Service History.
+Balance of Extended Bentley Warranty Until March 2018. www.imperials.co.uk ------ Please call us to Confirm which of our 3 Essex Showrooms your desired vehicle is located at before travelling to see us, Everyone of Our Cars Goes Through Our In House Work Shop Prior to Sale by Our Fully Qualified and Experienced Technicians - Buy with Confidence, Mileage Subject to Change as Stock Rotates Between Showrooms Confirm Mileage at Time of Purchas

-2014 bentley continental gt grey 4wd alloy-wheels bluetooth cruise-control fsh ipod leather push-button-start sat-nav television v8 xenon luxury petrol british 4-seater fast coupe 2-plus-2 hands-free mp3
+2014 bentley continental gt white 4wd alloy-wheels bluetooth cruise-control fsh ipod leather push-button-start sat-nav television warranty xenon luxury petrol british 4-seater fast coupe 2-plus-2 hands-free mp3

 927 High Road, Chadwell Heath, Romford